sisl/Contrail/docs/source/tutorial.rst

 Statistics
 -------------------------------------

-Click over to the statistics tab for information on your newly generated encounter set.
+Click over to the statistics tab using the toggle on the top right corner of the app for information on your newly generated encounter set.

-As of version 0.0.0, the statistics tab only displays 2d-histograms for xEast vs yNorth and Time vs zUp for both AC IDs in the generated data.
+As of version 0.0.0, the statistics tab only displays 2d-histograms for xEast vs. yNorth and Time vs. zUp for both AC IDs in the generated data.